Skip to main content

 Treatments for Huntington’s disease

-There is no cure for Huntington's disease, but various symptomatic treatments can be suggested.
-Suitable neuroleptics, dopaminergic inhibitors and antidepressants reduce motor and psychiatric signs and sleep disorders.
-Physiotherapy and speech therapy are necessary and effective.
-Psychological counselling is important, both for managing the symptoms of the disease and for supporting the patient and his or her family.
+There is no cure for Huntington’s disease.
+However, a range of symptomatic treatments may be offered.
+These include neuroleptics, dopaminergic inhibitors and anti-depressants, suitable for alleviating motor, psychiatric and sleep problems.
+Physiotherapy and speech therapy are required and are effective.
+Psychological counselling is also important for managing the symptoms of the disease and supporting the patient and their friends and relatives.
 Social support is crucial.

 Our news on the subject